- A Brief Intro To C++ & Its History

 - Preprocessor Directives: The #include and #define directives to include header files (like iostream header) and defining constants or macros, respectively.

-- Namespace inclusion: For example, using namespace std; allows the program to utilize the standard library without prefixing with std::.
+- Namespace inclusion: For example, using namespace std; allows the program to utilize the standard library without prefixing identifiers with std::.

 - Definition Section: This encompasses the definitions of classes, functions, global variables, typedefs, structures, unions, templates, and more.